abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 use a fair amount of intention and will, we need to ask ourselves, *Who is in charge?
 Whose is this?
 To whom does this all belong?* We don’t have to come to any specific logical conclusions.
-These questions are asked to open up a space for uncertainty and they help us see our bodies as changing phenomena over which we truly do not have any ultimate control.
+These questions are asked to open up a space for uncertainty, and they help us see our bodies as changing phenomena over which we truly do not have any ultimate control.

 # Escaping the Infinite Rut